averkinderen/uptec.github.io/_posts/2024-01-12-auth-series-3-call-azure-ad-microsoft-entra-id-protected-api-via-console-client-credentials-flow.md

 ![2024 01 13 06H27 01](/assets/images/auth-series-3/2024-01-13_06h27_01.png)

-If you follow our previous tutorial, we have created two new app registrations:
+If you did follow our previous tutorial, you will have created two new app registrations:

     - uptec-auth-api: This app registration used by our protected WeatherForecast api
     - uptec-auth-api-caller: This app registration used by Postman to call the protected api